chenjoachim/embedded-system/HW2_socket/README.md

 ```

 2. Using MbedOS to compile the program.
-3. Connect the stm32 to your computer with USB cable and run the program in stm32 and
+3. Connect the stm32 to your computer with USB cable and run the program in stm32.
 ### 3.2 Host program
 1. Modify the IP address in `my_socket.py`
 ```